bloom42/blog/README.md

 # Blog

-Strong opinions and crazy ideas on tech, open source, sustainability and everything in between.
+Strong opinions and crazy ideas on open source, minimalism, sustainability and everything in between.
 By the creators of Bloom.

 https://fatalentropy.com